RIKnight/NY_IEDR_LakeHouse/README.md

 This package contains code for documenting and organizing information about data assets within the lakehouse.
 This data catalog resides in its own schema within the duckdb database called `catalog`.
 Information in the data catalog can be used for data lineage tracking, data versioning, and accountability tracing.

+## Data Profiling

+Part of the ETL process in this package includes data profiling using the duckdb `SUMMARIZE` command for the bronze tables.
+These profiles are saved as csv files in the same directory as the duckdb file.

 ## Notes

 * Bronze layer auto-discovers *.csv and *.parquet in /ingest.